dmitryweiner/secure-chat-nodejs/README.md

 http://127.0.0.1:3000/

 ## How to use
-1. Register new account via registration form
+1. Register new account using registration form
 2. Login to the site
 3. Generate a pair of RSA keys
   1. It can be generated in LINUX via openssl package: